izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Agent.md

 #### Linux

 Create a user to run the agent service.
-The Unreal Editor cannot be run as root on Linux, so the horde-agent service needs to run as a non-root user.
+Unreal Editor cannot be run as root on Linux, so the horde-agent service needs to run as a non-root user.
 The working directory for the agent needs to be recursively owned by that user.
-The user must have `sudo` access in order to restart/shutdown/autoscale Horde agents.
+The user must have `sudo` access to restart/shutdown/autoscale Horde agents.

 Create a service descriptor file in `/etc/systemd/system/horde-agent.service` (substitute the `{{ HORDE_PATH }}`,
 `{{ HORDE_WORKING_DIRECTORY }}` and `{{ HORDE_SERVICE_ACCOUNT }}` variables as appropriate):